larenSakota/swift-classVSstruct-reading-swift-intro-000/README.md

 var charlesFromJupiter = charles charlesFromJupiter.homePlanet = "Jupiter"
 ```

+charles will be Pluto and charlesFromJupiter will be Jupiter

 What will the value of `charles.homePlanet` be after the above code run?
 What about the value of `charlesFromJupiter.homePlanet`?
 Why?